mohammadhosseinparsaei/Data-Analysis-of-JNPs/README.md

 ## Experimental Analyses Covered:

+- `Nanoparticle Stability Analysis`: Assessment of the stability of the synthesized nanoparticles over a four-week period.

 - `Hemolytic Toxicity`: Assessing the potential toxicity of nanoparticles on blood cells.

 - `In vitro Cytotoxicity Assays`: Evaluating the impact of nanoparticles on cell viability.